Daryl McCormack: Career

 Upon graduating in 2014, McCormack was cast in his first professional role in the play The Grapes of Wrath at the Project Arts Centre.
 The following year, he made his television debut in the RTÉ One soap opera Fair City as Pierce Devlin, a character he would play until 2016.
 Also in 2015, he led Romeo and Juliet as Romeo at the Gate Theatre and starred as the titular Othello at the Theatre Royal Waterford.

-McCormack made his West End debut in 2018 as Brendan in The Lieutenant of Inishmore.
+He made his West End debut in 2018 as Brendan in The Lieutenant of Inishmore.
 In his early career, he was almost cast in Star Wars: The Force Awakens.
-In 2019, McCormack starred alongside Olivia Cooke and Ben Hardy in Barnaby Thompson's comedy-thriller film Pixie and joined the cast of Peaky Blinders for its fifth series as Isaiah Jesus.
+In 2019, he starred alongside Olivia Cooke and Ben Hardy in Barnaby Thompson's comedy-thriller film Pixie and joined the cast of Peaky Blinders for its fifth series as Isaiah Jesus.

-McCormack had a recurring role as Aram in the first season of the Amazon Prime fantasy series The Wheel of Time in 2021.
-In 2022, he starred as Matthew Claffin in Sharon Horgan's Apple TV+ series Bad Sisters and opposite Emma Thompson as the titular character of Sophie Hyde's film Good Luck to You, Leo Grande, the latter of which earned McCormack nominations for two British Academy Film Awards and a British Independent Film Award.
-McCormack has upcoming roles in the Belfast-set BBC series The Woman in the Wall and Alice Troughton's thriller film The Tutor.
+In 2021 he was named as a Screen International star of tomorrow.
+He had a recurring role as Aram in the first season of the Amazon Prime fantasy series The Wheel of Time in 2021.
+In 2022, he starred as Matthew Claffin in Sharon Horgan's Apple TV+ series Bad Sisters and opposite Emma Thompson as the titular character of Sophie Hyde's film Good Luck to You, Leo Grande, the latter of which earned him nominations for two British Academy Film Awards and a British Independent Film Award.

+In 2023, he starred in Alice Troughton's thriller film The Lesson and the BBC thriller series The Woman in the Wall.

+McCormack appeared in Lee Isaac Chung's Twisters in 2024 and has forthcoming roles in the family thriller Anniversary and Rian Johnson's Wake Up Dead Man.